wecacuee/ECE417-F24-Mobile-Robots/docs/labnotes/02-28/gazebo-tutorials-car-demo.md

 ![](gazebo-screenshot.png)

-#  Vetting appetite:  Car  Demo
+#  Whetting appetite:  Car  Demo

 What can we do with gazebo?